 The FGFR3 gene provides instructions for making a protein called fibroblast growth factor receptor 3.
 This protein is part of a family of four fibroblast growth factor receptors that share similar structures and functions.
 These proteins play a role in several important cellular processes, including regulation of cell growth and division (proliferation), determination of cell type, formation of blood vessels (angiogenesis), wound healing, and embryo development.

 The FGFR3 protein spans the cell membrane, so that one end of the protein remains inside the cell and the other end projects from the outer surface of the cell.
-This positioning of the protein allows it to interact with specific growth factors outside the cell and to receive signals that control growth and development.
-When these growth factors attach to the FGFR3 protein, the protein is turned on (activated), which triggers a cascade of chemical reactions inside the cell that instruct the cell to undergo certain changes, such as maturing to take on specialized functions (differentiation).
+This allows the protein to interact with specific growth factors outside the cell and receive signals that control growth and development.
+When these growth factors attach to the FGFR3 protein, the protein is turned on (activated).
+This triggers a cascade of chemical reactions inside the cell that instruct the cell to undergo certain changes, such as maturing to take on specialized functions (differentiation).

 Several versions (isoforms) of the FGFR3 protein are produced from the FGFR3 gene.
 The different isoforms are found in various tissues of the body, and they interact with a variety of growth factors.
 Many isoforms are found in the cells that form bones.
-Researchers believe that the FGFR3 protein regulates bone growth by limiting the formation of bone from cartilage (a process called ossification), particularly in the long bones.
+Researchers believe that the FGFR3 protein regulates bone growth by limiting the formation of bone from cartilage.
+Cartilage is a tough but flexible tissue that makes up much of the skeleton during early development.
+The process of converting cartilage to bone is called ossification.
 One particular isoform of the FGFR3 protein is found specifically in cells that line the surfaces of the body (epithelial cells), including the cells that form the outermost layer of skin, called the epidermis.

 Health Conditions Related to Genetic Changes